 - 26.10.4 Exempt information means information falling within the following paragraphs (with Paragraphs 7a-7c being applicable only to the Standards Committee), but subject to the qualifications set out under 8-10 below. - 1.
 Information relating to any individual. - 2.
 Information which is likely to reveal the identity of an individual. - 3.
 Information relating to the financial or business affairs of any particular person (including the authority holding that information). - 4.
-Information relating to any consultations or negotiations, or contemplated consultations or negotiations, in connection with any labour relations matter arising between the authority or a Minister of the Crown and employees of, or office holders under, the authority. - 5.
-Information in respect of which a claim to legal professional privilege could be maintained in legal proceedings. - 6.
+Information relating to any consultations or negotiations, or contemplated consultations or negotiations, in connection with any labour relations matter arising between the authority or a Minister of the Crown and employees of, or office holders under, the authority.

+- 5. Information in respect of which a claim to legal professional privilege could be maintained in legal proceedings. - 6.
 Information which reveals that the authority proposes - a. to give under any enactment a notice under or by virtue of which requirements are imposed on a person: or - b. to make an order or direction under any enactment. - 7.
-Information relating to any action taken or to be taken in connection with the prevention, investigation or prosecution of crime.
+Information relating to any action taken or to be taken in connection with the prevention, investigation or prosecution of crime. - a.

-- a.
 Information which is subject to any obligation of confidentiality. - b.
 Information which relates in any way to matters concerning national security. - c.
-The deliberations of a standards committee or of a sub-committee of a standards committee established under the provisions of Part 3 of the Local Government Act 2000 in reaching any finding on a matter referred under the provisions of section 60(2) or (3), 64(2), 70(4) or (5) or 71(2) of that Act.
+The deliberations of a standards committee or of a sub-committee of a standards committee established under the provisions of the Localism Act2011.